GaspardPeduzzi/ETHBerlin/README.md

 # The Open Times

 The Open Times is an autonomous and peer reviewed journal built upon the Colony platform.

+Our Colony contract address can be found on Rinkeby at : `0x9D75742f0A56373551b43b25Ca3d55c5d1468027`

 ## Table of Contents